Try the App

 Why Does Behavioral Readiness Matter for Long-Term Success?

-Johns Hopkins researchers followed 9,000 elementary school students in Baltimore, with a specific focus on social and behavioral readiness.
+Johns Hopkins researchers followed more than 11,000 elementary school students in Baltimore, with a specific focus on social and behavioral readiness.
 Their findings highlight the importance of the "whole child" approach to readiness.

 80%